HTTP, Connect, Express

 // http://browsenpm.org/package.json#scripts.start

-HTML5 validation via required
+HTML5 validation via `required` and `pattern` properties. <http://html5pattern.com/>

-Reading values from package.json
+### Reading values from `package.json`

 // read-package-author.js